zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 <!-- body -->
 # Scrum.

-A design in which teams break their work into actions that can be completed within timeboxed iterations called **sprints**, no longer than a month and most commonly two weeks.
+A design in which teams break their work into actions that can be completed within timeboxed iterations called **sprints**.
+Time boxing refers to allocating a fixed maximum amount of time for an activity.
+It is generally recommended that a sprint is timeboxed to longer than a month.
-Scrum revolves around three main components.

 1. Scrum Teams and their associated roles.
 2. Events.